© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn-Poeth-Uchaf, ring cairn to NE of is a scheduled monument protected by Cadw under reference CM344.
 View the official record →

-Bryn-Poeth-Uchaf is a ring cairn situated in the uplands of Carmarthenshire, Wales, and dates to the Bronze Age, reflecting the ceremonial and funerary practices of prehistoric communities.
+Bryn-Poeth-Uchaf is a ring cairn located to the northeast of Bryn-Poeth in Carmarthenshire, Wales, dating to the Prehistoric period and serving a religious, ritual, and funerary function.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM344.

 Bryn-Poeth-Uchaf, ring cairn to NE of dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn-Poeth-Uchaf, ring cairn to NE of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM344.